Staff Picks Confidential

 The final cut

 Ultimately, these staff picks are a snapshot in time; my thoughts might change if asked again in a month or a year.
 But I'm pretty happy with my selections.
-I find myself thinking about the characters in Boyhood and True Detective all the time (what are they up to now?)
+I find myself frequently thinking about the characters in Boyhood and True Detective.
 Meanwhile, Inside Llewyn Davis has stood up to multiple viewings.
 On the literary side, I've recommended The Free to multiple patrons and On Immunity to every mother of young children I know.
 And Station Eleven was chosen by several other colleagues as a favorite.